maramara/maramara.github.io/about.md

 ---
 layout: about
 title: About me
-description: I'm an adaptable introvert who loves to collaborate with people.
+description: In pursuit of great solutions through collaboration.
 permalink: /about/
 ---

 ## My process

 As a designer, my aim is to steer people towards a shared understanding of the problem, and to explore options in a collaborative and transparent way with my product and engineering counterparts.
+I'm curious by nature and don't shy away from asking quetions.

 In my work, I strive to: